shubham16g/ProximitySensorAssistant-Android/README.md

-# Proximity Sensor Assistant - Android (Jul, 2020)
+# Proximity Sensor Assistant - Android
 A Demo Assistant Android App which invoked by hovering hands over proximity sensor of device.

 The assistant can be accessed even if the phone is locked and screen is off.